specklesystems/speckle-docs-OLD/user/unity.md

 # Unity

-Our Unity connector differs form the other connectors described in our User Guide as it's meant to be used by developers.
-It doesn't have an elaborated UI but it offers convenience methods to send and receive data.
+Our Unity connector differs form the other connectors described in our User Guide as it's only really meant for use by software developers.
+It doesn't have an elaborate UI, but it offers convenience methods to send and receive data.

-Complementary to the information below, you should check out the [.NET SDK section](/dev/dotnet) too!
+In addition to this page, you should also take a look at our [.NET SDK section](/dev/dotnet).

 ::: tip
 Check out our [Unity tutorial](/user/tutorial-unity-revit-rhino-experiences)!